Preview: Brookfield Renewable's Earnings - Benzinga

 Stock Performance

-Shares of Brookfield Renewable were trading at $33.09 as of February 02.
-Over the last 52-week period, shares are down 30.97%.
-Given that these returns are generally negative, long-term shareholders are likely bearish going into this earnings release.
+Shares of Brookfield Renewable were trading at $33.67 as of February 02.
+Over the last 52-week period, shares are down 41.65%.
+Given that these returns are generally negative, long-term shareholders are likely a little upset going into this earnings release.

 If you want to track all upcoming earnings announcements, check out our Earnings Calendar here